-In its simplest form, a number in superscript format placed in the text of the essay, indicates the relevant reference:
+In its simplest form, a number in parentheses (round brackets) placed in the text of the essay, indicates the relevant reference:

 Citations are numbered consecutively in the order in which they appear in the text and each citation corresponds to a numbered reference, containing publication information about the source cited, in the reference list at the end of the publication, essay or assignment.

 Once a source has been cited, the same number is used in all subsequent references.
 No distinction is made between print and electronic references when citing within the text.

 A numbered list of references must be provided at the end of the paper:

 The list should be arranged in the order of citation in the text of the publication, assignment or essay, not in alphabetical order.

 Please note: that this guide has been modified to reflect updates to Vancouver referencing style published in the Uniform requirements for manuscripts submitted to biomedical journals: writing and editing for biomedical publication (December 2018).

 Significant change: In text citations should now be placed in parentheses (round brackets).